centreon/centreon-documentation/versioned_docs/version-24.10/installation/installation-of-a-central-server/using-virtual-machines.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 On its [download page](https://download.centreon.com), Centreon provides ready-to-use virtual machines.
 These virtual machines are available for VMware environments and for Oracle VirtualBox.
-They are based on the **Alma Linux 8 and 9** and **Debian 12** operating systems and include a Centreon installation that allows you to easily start your first monitoring.
+They are based on the **Alma Linux 9** and **Debian 12** operating systems and include a Centreon installation that allows you to easily start your first monitoring.

 > Virtual machines are only suitable to use Centreon IT-100 or to test the solution.